 when to introduce your 30/60/90-day sales plan in your job interview

 Creating a 30/60/90-day plan for your sales job interview is one of the most effective things you can do to impress a hiring manager and win a job offer.
-It shows knowledge of the position, initiative, energy, enthusiasm, the ability to focus, written communication skills—all of which you definitely want to demonstrate to your interviewer and potential new boss.
+It shows knowledge of the position, initiative, energy, enthusiasm, the ability to focus, communication skills—all of which you definitely want to demonstrate to your interviewer and potential new boss.
 But when do you bring it up?

 The interview model that most people envision is that of a job seeker passively answering the questions put to him, focusing on delivering the “right” answers to interview questions.
-Not a bad model, but you want to do a little better than that—you want to stand out.
+Not a bad model, but you want to do better than that—you want to stand out.
 You want to be exceptional.
 And the chances of your interviewer asking about your 30/60/90-day plan so that you can answer are pretty slim.
 This is “above and beyond” stuff…not expected, and so not asked about.

 So what do you do?